-- 19.1 Entry to an adult gaming centre is age restricted. - 19.2 The Licensing Authority will take account of any conditions applied to an operating licence in respect of such premises.
+- 19.1 Entry to an adult gaming centre is age restricted to persons aged 18 years and over. - 19.2 The Licensing Authority will take account of any conditions applied to an operating licence in respect of such premises.

 20.0 (LICENSED) FAMILY ENTERTAINMENT CENTRES